 Successful retail leaders [and their organizations support this] hire truly competent people.
-Employees that do not need to actively managed to deliver great results [again…intrinsically motivated].
+Employees that do not need to be actively “managed” to deliver great results [again…intrinsically motivated].
 Retail leaders are motivated, themselves, to bring on people who have the knowledge and the skills in various areas so that the team can be high-functioning and highly-productive in every area of the business.
 They also make sure that each team member brings their unique and special qualities to the team and that they are recognized and appreciated for what they bring to the organization.
-Great leaders know that having the right people on their teams, who are able to work equally well as individuals and collaboratively, is key to ensuring that they have time to spend supporting, developing, and helping the team grow.
+Great leaders know that having the right people on their teams, who are able to work equally well as individuals and collaboratively, is key to ensuring that they have time to spend supporting, developing, and helping people grow.

 3. Inspire A Shared Vision

 Highly effective leaders see their vision and how it is aligned with the company’s vision and values, and then they communicate it in an incredibly galvanizing manner that taps into and engages the dreams of their team.
 Being able to help your team identify the meaning & purpose of their jobs (even the icky parts they don’t like) is fundamental to job satisfaction in retail.
 Employees want the guidance, empathy, and involvement of their leader especially when they are feeling uninspired.
 Being able to be the voice of reason and the primary reason they feel compelled to keep plugging along can be done through support, encouragement, and availability of your leadership.